 If you’re not happy with your mobile network, it’s never been simpler to switch to a new provider.
 You could save money too.
 This guide tells you what you need to do.

+If you would like to keep your current handset, you may also need to check whether it is tied (or ‘locked’) to your existing network.
 You can find out more in our guide to locking and unlocking mobile phones.

 To switch and get a new phone number, text ‘STAC’ to 75075.

 Customers who have more than one number linked to their account – for example those with family mobile packages – will need to request their STAC online or by phone.

 The rest of the process is the same as above.